 For years, I had the same packing routine: Pull my hard-shell roller suitcase from under my bed, toss it on my bed, and fill it with clothes.
 Once I checked into my hotel or Airbnb, unless a luggage rack had been set up somewhere convenient, I’d throw my luggage onto the bed again and pull out the things I needed for the night before chucking it all on the floor.
-But that all changed last winter.
+But that all changed in 2019.

 After Netflix released Tidying Up with Marie Kondo, we tapped the organizing expert for her packing tips.
 At the end of the interview, Kondo said whenever she returns from a trip she unpacks immediately and wipes the wheels of her suitcase before returning her luggage to her closet.

 As I read those words, my mind spun.
 While I’ve tried (and failed) to unpack as soon as I get home, I have never wiped down the wheels of my luggage.
 I immediately thought of all the places my suitcase had been.
 Its wheels have touched New York City and New Orleans sidewalks, rolled across London Tube platforms, and been dragged into countless airport bathroom stalls.

 It wasn’t like I was rolling it through mud and toxic sludge, but when I finally cleaned my suitcase with Clorox wipes I was appalled.
 It took about two or three wipes each to get all the dirt, gunk, and unseen germs off of four little wheels.